Dear Urban Legends:

 As she was about to take her new mayo-less McChicken Deluxe back to her table, the woman was suddenly overcome with nausea and vomited in several colors, followed by blood, onto the floor.
 The workers out back then opened the discarded sandwich and found that they indeed had not included mayonnaise, but a chicken patty with a pus-filled tumor.

-Barbara Mikkelson, who has tracked this legend for Snopes.com (don't miss her commentary, "Mayo Cynic"), makes the interesting observation that the protagonists of this and similar nausea-inducing tales are always female.
+Barbara Mikkelson, who has tracked this legend for Snopes.com (don't miss her excellent commentary, "Mayo Cynic"), makes the interesting observation that the protagonists of this and similar nausea-inducing tales are always female.
 The same gender preference shows up in the cockroach-egg taco incidents reported across the U.S. in 1998.

 Why always women?
 Most likely because the time-honored cliche of the lone female embodying "innocent victimhood" is still deeply embedded in American culture.
 And because, well, you know how squeamish women are.